-- 4. Rhode Island's coastal tourism is very seasonal, with coastal communities doubling and tripling in population during the summer months (Narragansett Bay Summit 2000).
-For example, New Shoreham (Block Island) has a year-round population of approximately 1,000 people, though during the summer months residents increase to approximately 10,000 people.
-A peak summer day could add an additional 10,000 visitors to the island, doubling its summer population level (U.S. Coast Guard, 2006).
+- 4. Rhode Island's coastal tourism is very seasonal, with coastal communities doubling and tripling in population during the summer months (Colt et al. 2000).
+For example, New Shoreham (Block Island) has a year round population of approximately 1,000 people, though during the summer months residents increase to approximately 10,000 people.
+A peak summer day could add an additional 10,000 visitors to the island, doubling its summer population level (U.S. Coast Guard 2006).
 This influx of people during the summer season is vital to local economies, as an average visitor to Rhode Island spent approximately \$384 per visit in 2007 (Global Insight 2008).
-Total tourism expenditures on Block Island in 2007 totaled over \$259 million (see Table 11 below).
+Total tourism expenditures on Block Island in 2007 totaled over \$259 million (see Table 6.11).
 The South County region of the state generated over \$751 million tourism expenditures in 2007, and Newport tourism expenditures totaled over \$790 million in the same year.
-(Global Insight 2008) Collectively, coastal tourism in areas adjacent to the SAMP area generated over \$1.8 billion in spending in 2007. - 5.
+(Global Insight 2008) Collectively, coastal tourism in areas adjacent to the Ocean SAMP area generated over \$1.8 billion in spending in 2007. - 5.
 The seasonal nature of Rhode Island's coastal tourism is most pronounced on Block Island.
-As noted above, Block Island's population swells significantly during the summer season.
-Whereas the tourism data cited above and in Tables 10 and 11 suggest that Block Island has fewer visitors and therefore a smaller economic impact than other coastal communities, such a comparison may be misleading.
+As noted above, Block Island's population swells markedly during the summer season.
+Whereas the tourism data cited above and in Tables 6.10 and 6.11 suggest that Block Island has fewer visitors and therefore a smaller economic impact than other coastal communities, such a comparison may be misleading.
 The Block Island data represent one destination, not an entire county; moreover, these data primarily represent the Block Island summer season, which is only 10 weeks long (mid-June through the end of August).
-This is because Block Island, unlike other locations like Newport, is a much more seasonal destination and relies heavily on the summer months for its tourism economy (Willi, pers. comm., December 7, 2009).
+This is because Block Island, unlike other locations like Newport, is a much more seasonal destination and relies heavily on the summer months for its tourism economy (Willi, pers. comm.).

-Table 11.
-Coastal Areas' Share of State Tourism Expenditures (Global Insight 2008)
+Table 6.11.
+Coastal areas' share of state tourism expenditures.
+(Global Insight 2008)

-Area Expenditures (\$ millions)
+Area Expenditures (\$)

-South County \$751.83
+South County \$751,830,000

-Newport County \$790.79
+Newport County \$790,790,000

-Block Island \$259.41
+Block Island \$259,410,000

 6. Rhode Island's marine recreation and tourism industry supports a number of jobs within the state.
 The National Ocean Economics Program compiles data on coastal recreation and tourism industries from state labor agencies, as well as the federal Bureau of Labor Statistics and the Bureau of Economic Analysis.
-According to this data set, in 2004 the recreation and tourism industry in both coastal counties adjacent to the SAMP (Washington County and Newport County) included 779 different establishments and 10,086 employees (see Table 12).
-The industry was also calculated to have paid over \$161 million in wages and produced \$393 million in gross domestic product (GDP) in 2004 (National Ocean Economics Program, 2009).
-Measurable growth has been seen in this industry between 1997 and 2004, as the number of establishments involved in recreation and tourism (as defined by the National Ocean Economics Program) within the coastal counties surrounding the SAMP area grew by 128 facilities, 1,964 jobs, over \$36 million in wages, and \$86 million in GDP (see Table 12).
+According to this data set, in 2004 the recreation and tourism industry in both coastal counties adjacent to the Ocean SAMP (Washington County and Newport County) included 779 different establishments and